andresmadeddie/A-High-Stakes-Investigation---Bash-Shell-Scripting/README.md

 There are two scenarios:
 - Casino losses investigation recreation: The first investigation.
-- Dealer Finder interactive script: After the investigation task to create a script to use in future.
+- Dealer Finder interactive script: After the investigation task to create a script to use in case of future losses.

 ## Tools